Chemical Delignification Perth

 Examples of Areas Prone to Delignification

 Seaside areas, obviously airborne salts can attack timber.
-This process is accelerated for houses with clay or terracotta roof tiles, as any fretting tiles or spalling allows further amounts of salty contaminated moisture through to the Structural Roof Framing Timbers.
+This process is accelerated for houses with clay or terracotta roof tiles.
+Fretting tiles or spalling allows further amounts of salty contaminated moisture through to the Structural Roof Framing Timbers.
 Roof Battens are the first to cop it followed by rafters.

-It has been thought but not proven that high pollution zones, industrial areas or main arterial roads, airborne pollutants can accelerate or even cause Chemical Delignification, I suppose we could back that theory by saying that just about every home in Perth is located in a high pollution zone of one form or another.
+It has been thought not proven that high pollution zones, industrial areas, airborne pollutants can accelerate or even cause Delignification.
+We could back that theory, saying every home is located in a high pollution zone of one form or another.

 Another believed the (unconfirmed) cause of chemical delignification is the release of gases into the roof loft space.
 This may include the slow combustion stove gases or perforations from ducting and flued gas appliances.

 Chemical delignification is a very common problem associated with Timber Roof Battens on clay or Terracotta Roof Tile homes.
 When identified within the roof cavity whilst conducting a Pre-Purchase Building Inspection.
 Although Chemical Delignification will eventually affect all timbers in the roof frame.
 Structural Timber Battens, as mentioned above are connected to the Terracotta Roof Tiles and leech the moisture from the clay.
 Clay is carrying salts and other chemicals that break down the natural lignin in the timber.
 If for instance, a timber-framed roof had Structural Timber Battens and a Tiled Roof Covering.
 One could fairly assume that Roof Collapse could occur with Significant Chemical Delignification.